skalawag/theguidetocuba.io/content.md

   understand what Rack is just yet, we'll discuss it later.

 * It only does one thing and do it well, map HTTP requests.
-This gives us the freedom to choose the proper tools for the job.
+This gives us the freedom to choose the proper tools depending on the job at hand.
 This book will introduce other libraries that share the same design philosophy.

 * It is fast?
 [Yes, it is](https://github.com/luislavena/bench-micro).